Summer Junior English camp in NYC

 Fridays – Social outings

 Free day with the host families, or afternoon activity at the residence.

 Our host families

-A host family can be a couple with children, a retired couple, a single parent or even a single person.
+A host family can be a couple with children, a retired couple, a single parent, or even a single person.
 Ethnic diversity is an important factor of New York’s cultural identity, so some hosts may be of Asian or Latin descent, but English is always spoken in the home.
 Regardless of their background and circumstances, all our host families have in common the wish to make every student’s stay as comfortable and relaxing as possible.

 The benefits of staying with a host family

-How does it work day-to-day
+How does it work day-to-day?

 Towels and bed linen are provided.
-It is not common for US homes to have a washing machine but in that case laundromats are always available nearby (around $5 per wash/dry).
+It is not common for US homes to have a washing machine but in that case, laundromats are always available nearby (around $5 per wash/dry).

 Host families also have the responsibility to make sure students respect their curfew and are home safely in the evening.